 The battle system simplifies that of previous instalments, in the sense that you can equip only one weapon, one accessory, and one piece of armor per character – something which I consider to be one of the game’s strengths.
 Due to the time and energy placed in engaging in the intense storyline, for me it would feel too much to strategize the combat system in meticulous detail, though this is not a widespread consensus among fans of the series.

 Final Fantasy VII becomes a great example of how to successfully combine the current possibilities of storytelling, gameplay, and visuals into one small disc of awesomeness.
 Yes, it’s true that the game will feel old when played now, but not in a bad way.
 It simply is one of the defining titles of the series, and you MUST play it if you haven’t.
+Do you think this is the best Final Fantasy game like so many others do?
+If so, let us know why below.

 2. Final Fantasy VIII